 Format: Hybrid, combining face-to-face classes on our St. Paul, Minnesota campus (evenings and weekends) with online instruction

 A St. Catherine University education is one of the most worthwhile investments you’ll ever make, and we are committed to helping you find ways to make that investment affordable.

 New dual-degree DNP students are considered for up to $5,000 in funding from the following scholarship programs: diversity, alumni and academic achievement.

 DNP students employed by a St. Kate’s corporate or community partner may be eligible for a 10% tuition reduction.

 Graduate students may also be eligible for loan and grant programs.

-Choose a Master's Degree to Pair with Your DNP
+Pair a Master's Degree with Your DNP

 The dual-degree curriculum* builds on your personal motivations in a rich learning experience grounded in St. Kate’s traditions of clinical and educational excellence, leadership, and social justice.

 DNP and Master of Arts in Holistic Health Studies (Learn more about the online MAHS program)